Clair Huxtable: Beliefs, feminism and career

 Clair's beliefs and endeavors as a working wife and mother are wholeheartedly supported by her family.
 Additionally, when Clair is at work, Cliff willingly assumes traditionally female household responsibilities such as cooking and cleaning.
 Both Clair's professional and personal lives operate alongside each other rather smoothly with little conflict.
 However, despite being a full-time lawyer, she is seldom shown at work in the courtroom; audiences see the character at home more often than anywhere else.
 According to Women Watching Television: Gender, Class, and Generation in the American Television Experience author Andrea L. Press, Clair's role demonstrates "the hegemonic view that families need not change to accommodate working wives and mothers", believing that the show mostly depicts Clair at home to avoid exploring the everyday conflicts working women endure in their daily lives.
-One of the series' more political moments, Clair refuses to be exploited as "the token black woman" on a morning talk show discussing the Great Depression during the episode "Mrs. Huxtable Goes to Kindergarten", a position she originally accepts under the impression that she would be appreciated for her experience as a lawyer.
+One of the series' more political moments, Clair refuses to be exploited as "the token black woman" on a morning talk show discussing the Great Depression during the episode "Mrs. Huxtable Goes to Kindergarten", a position she accepts under the impression that she would be appreciated for her experience as a lawyer.
 When Clair learns that her all-white male co-panelists only want to hear opinions from the perspective of a black woman, Clair delivers a speech that reads, "I am also a human being, who is an attorney, a mother of five, and somewhat knowledgeable about history ...
 But when you look at me, this is all you see in me, a black woman?"